Can Technology Hinder Creativity?

 Chris Murray

-Chris Murray is a fine-art landscape photographer from New York State.
-His work has appeared in several magazines including Popular Photography, Shutterbug, Adirondack Life, Life in the Finger Lakes, and New York State Conservationist, among others.
-Chris’ interest in photographing landscapes is derived mainly from his love of the natural world, the same love that led him to choose geology as his first profession.
-In photography his goal is to make images that are not a literal document of the woods, mountains, and rivers of his home state, but rather a creative expression of his relationship with the places that ceaselessly inspire him.
+Chris Murray is a full-time photographer, instructor, and writer from New York State.
+His photographs are not meant to be a literal document of the woods, mountains, and rivers of his home state, but rather a creative expression of his relationship with the places that ceaselessly inspire him.

 But we err in presuming convenience is always good, for it has a complex relationship with other ideals that we hold dear.
 Though understood and promoted as an instrument of liberation, convenience has a dark side.
 With its promise of smooth, effortless efficiency, it threatens to erase the sort of struggles and challenges that help give meaning to life. ~ Tim Wu